vedxyz/leetcode-solutions/README.md

 - Standard min-heap question.

+### Q706 - Design HashMap

+- When you've got `int`s as keys, a hash function is as simple as using a modulo.
+  Preferably do it with a table size that is a prime number to reduce collisions.

 ### Q746 - Min Cost Climbing Stairs

 - Pretty much the same as the original *climbing stairs*, only now the values are mapped to the minimum cost.